microsoft/lisa/docs/write_test/write_case.md

 - [Concepts](concepts.md) includes design considerations, how components work together.
 It's important to everyone who wants to write code in LISA.
+- [Coding guidelines](guidelines.md) includes guidelines to follow, such as naming, code, comment conventions, etc.
-- [Development](development.md) includes how to setup environment, code guidelines, and other development related topics.
+- [Development setup](setup.md) includes how to setup environment, code checks.
 - [Extensions](extension.md) includes how to develop extensions for LISA.
 In some cases, you may need to implement or improve extensions for new test cases.